afni/afni_doc/afniandafni/gui_guide/afni_gui_datamode.rst

                  controller window
                  :ref:`(See here.)<gui_guide_controller_window_EditEnv_NIML>`.
                * ``Edit 1DChain`` and ``Edit 2DChain`` open controllers for
-                 applying functions to your data. **note to staff: I have no idea what these do...**
+                 applying functions or combinations of functions to your data.
+                 :ref:`See here<gui_guide_image_window_tran>` for info on
+                 some of the transformations for 2DChain.
                * ``Save Layout``

              - .. image:: media/datamode_Misc_popup.png
-                  :width: 70%
+                  :width: 100%
                   :align: right

      - .. image:: media/datamode_Misc.png